 Watt Stopper/Legrand's Isolé plug load controller features a motion detector.
 The surge protector consists of six occupancy-controlled outlets that turn off when there's no motion in the room and two uncontrolled outlets which remain on regardless of movement.
 Plug your computer into one of the uncontrolled outlets and your various computer accessories into the occupancy-controlled outlets.
 The lack of motion will cause your accessories to power down, while your computer remains on.

-Other power strips (such as the Smart Strip Power Strip or the Power-Saving Essential SurgeArrest 7) feature a master-slave arrangement, similar to the set-up of many electronic devices.
-One device, designated as "master," controls the other devices, designated as "slaves."
-These power strips let you choose which device is the master and which are slaves.
-If the master device is off or drawing only standby power, then the slave outlets don't get any juice.
-One way to take advantage of this feature would be to designate your TV as the master and make your video game systems, DVD player and speakers as slaves.
-Turn your TV off and the surge protector automatically kills power to the accessories.
+Other power strips (such as the Smart Strip Power Strip or the Power-Saving Essential SurgeArrest 7) feature an arrangement similar to the setup of many electronic devices where one device controls the other devices.
+These power strips let you choose which device is the master (primary) and which devices report to the master (secondary).
+If the master device is off or drawing only standby power, then the secondary outlets don't get any juice.
+One way to take advantage of this feature would be to designate your TV as the master and make your video game systems, DVD player and speakers secondary.
+Turn off your TV and the surge protector automatically kills power to the accessories.
 Additional always-on outlets would allow you to keep lights or digital-recording devices powered on, regardless of the master's status.

-For more information about surge protectors and energy conservation, explore the links on the next page.
+For more information about surge protectors and energy conservation, explore the links that follow.

 Related HowStuffWorks Articles